Beautiful Boy-2018

 The supporting characters spice up The Little Princess quite a bit.

-Most notable is Cesar Romero as neighbor Ram Dass, a man who fills the void that Sara needs due to the loss of her father.
-The chemistry between Romero and Temple is wonderful as the kindly Dass leaves warm blankets for Sara in a tender scene.
+Most notable is Cesar Romero as neighbor Ram Dass, who fills the void Sara needs after losing her father.
+The chemistry between Romero and Temple is terrific, and in a tender scene, the kindly Dass leaves warm blankets for Sara.

-As the main villainous, common in Temple films, Mary Nash as Miss Minchin does her job flawlessly.
-Serving as the main foil, Nash provides the perfect blend of rigid mannerisms and the brunt of Sara’s tension.
+As the main villainous, common in Temple films, Mary Nash, as Miss Minchin, does her job flawlessly.
+As the main foil, Nash perfectly blends rigid mannerisms and the brunt of Sara’s tension.

-Venturing to say that the film is a forgotten work save for fans of the Shirley Temple series, it does what it sets out to do and entertains.
+Venturing to say that the film is a forgotten work save for the Shirley Temple series fans, it does what it sets out to do and entertains.

 With drama, musical numbers, and a happy ending, the result is a similar experience to her many other films.